-PU O-Rings (Polyurethane)
+PU O-Rings (Polyurethane / Urethane)

 The ultimate material for high-pressure hydraulic seals, rod wipers and dynamic reciprocating applications.